Cinema International Corporation: Overview

 CIC also entered the home video market by forming CIC Video, which distributed Paramount and Universal titles on video worldwide.
 MGM however, had its own video unit, which later became a joint venture with CBS as MGM/CBS Home Video (later known as MGM/UA Home Video, which was later renamed MGM Home Entertainment).

 In 1981, MGM purchased United Artists, but could not drop out of the CIC venture to merge with UA's overseas operations.
 However, with future film productions from both names being released domestically through the MGM/UA Entertainment plate, CIC decided to merge with UA's international units and reformed as United International Pictures on November 1.
 By this time, CIC was one of the two largest distribution companies in the British Isles, the other being Columbia-EMI-Warner Distributors.

 The CIC name lived on in its video division, which became directly managed as a joint venture of Paramount Home Video and MCA Videocassette, Inc. (later MCA Home Video and MCA/Universal Home Video).
 CIC Video survived until 1999, when Universal purchased PolyGram Filmed Entertainment and reorganized its video division under the Universal name, while Paramount took over full ownership of CIC Video and merged it under its own video division.

-CIC also served as the theatrical distributor of Disney films in some territories such as Italy, Brazil, West Germany and in Australia (under the CIC-Fox joint-venture) during the 1970s to mid-1980s, when it changed its corporate name to UIP.
+CIC also served as the theatrical distributor of Disney films in some territories such as Italy and Brazil during the 1970s to mid-1980s, when it changed its corporate name to UIP.

 Controversy

 Practices conducted through CIC have come to be considered anti-competitive and likely would have run afoul of anti-trust laws if conducted in the United States.

 CIC made headlines in 2012 because both Universal Pictures and Paramount Pictures denied ownership of director William Friedkin's film, Sorcerer.
 The studios claimed they transferred ownership to CIC, which later dissolved, causing the rights to be in limbo.
 In April 2012, Friedkin sued the studios to discover who owned the domestic theatrical rights and to capture any royalty payments from VHS and DVD releases.
 At one point, a court date for March 2013 was set if the parties could not reach a settlement.
-However, it was exactly that month that Friedkin revealed that he had dropped his lawsuit against Universal and Paramount, and that he and a "major studio" were involved in the creation of a new, recolored digital print of Sorcerer, to be screened at the Venice Film Festival and to receive a Blu-ray release:
+However, it was exactly that month that Friedkin revealed that he had dropped his lawsuit against Universal and Paramount, and that he and a "major studio" (which was later revealed as Warner Bros.) were involved in the creation of a new, recolored digital print of Sorcerer, to be screened at the Venice Film Festival and to receive a Blu-ray release: